milesgranger/milesgranger/README.md

 ### Howdy! 👋

-Some guy you've never heard of, simply trying to improve his software/system development craftsmanship within the fields of Dev/ML Ops and dabbling some in front-end development.
+I'm a mediocre software developer trying to improve his software/system development craftsmanship within the fields of Dev/Data/ML and dabbling some in front-end development.
 Presently an independent consultant in the Bergen Norway area.

 - 🔭 Currently working with Dev/MlOps projects, specializing in AWS.
 - 🌱 Learning [Flutter](https://flutter.dev/) and mobile app development.